-Students have four opportunities each year to sit these online tests, between Year 10 and Year 12.
+Students have four (4) opportunities each year to sit these online tests between Year 10 and Year 11, and a further six (6) opportunities in Year 12.
 Students will also be able to complete the tests for up to five years after starting the HSC.